Kavithma-Thushal/Spring-Boot-With-Basic-Authentication/README.md

-# SpringBoot with Basic Authentication
+# Spring-Boot with Basic Authentication

 This repository contains a sample Spring Boot application demonstrating how to implement basic authentication ( username/password) for securing REST APIs.
 Basic authentication is a simple yet effective method for authenticating